-In addition to the White House petition campaigners are working with lawmakers on Capitol Hill to circulate a "Dear Colleague" letter of support for the stamp.
+In addition to the White House petition, campaigners are working with lawmakers on Capitol Hill to circulate a "Dear Colleague" letter of support for the stamp.

-to contact their local congress members to sign on to the letter this month If the letter is successful, Takai and Chu will then meet with the Postmaster General Brennan in the spring to urge her to issue the stamp soon
+The letter will be addressed to Postmaster General Brennan and will request a meeting to discuss the stamp's proposal and urge to contact their local congress members to sign on to the letter this month.
+If the letter is successful, Takai and Chu will then meet with the Postmaster General Brennan in the spring to urge her to issue the stamp soon.